 What is ketosis & how does it work?

 When you substitute carbs in your diet with fats, your body grows accustomed to breaking down body fat for energy & the fat-heavy food consumed in the diet.
-The keto diet puts you in ketosis, a metabolic state where your body burns fat instead of carbs for fuel.
+The keto diet puts you in ketosis, a metabolic state where your body burns fat instead of carbs for fuel, which helps with weight loss.
 When your body is unable to get glucose from carbs, your liver converts fatty acids from your diet into ketones, an alternative source of energy.
 Burning ketones in place of glucose reduces inflammation and helps you lose weight.

 What should I eat in a keto diet?